SmileiPIC/tutorials/advanced_tutorial3.rst

-Advanced Practical 3: Electron Laser Wakefield Acceleration (in 2D)
+Advanced Tutorial 3: Electron Laser Wakefield Acceleration (in 2D)
 ------------------------------------------------------------------------------

 This tutorial is under prepration.